When it comes to cellular therapy, people have a number of questions. Here is a list of the frequently asked questions (FAQs) we’ve received:

 Cells are found in multicellular organisms and are the building blocks of life.
 In fact, cells have the ability to self-renew and replicate.
 Adult cells are called undifferentiated cells, meaning they can transform their function to that of other tissues in the body.
 Autologous cells or adult cells are derived from the patient’s own body.

-At the Lung Institute, we specialize in stem cell therapy for people living with certain chronic lung diseases, such as chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and others.
-During our stem cell procedures, trained medical specialists harvest stem cells from a sample of a patient’s blood or bone marrow tissue, separate and process them from the other cells in the sample in our on-site lab and then return the stem cells to the patient intravenously.
-Once returned to the patient, the stem cells may begin to promote healing from within the lungs.
+At the Lung Institute, we specialize in cellular therapy for people living with certain chronic lung diseases, such as chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and others.
+During our stem cell procedures, trained medical specialists harvest cells from a sample of a patient’s blood or bone marrow tissue, separate and process them from the other cells in the sample in our on-site lab and then return the cells to the patient intravenously.
+Once returned to the patient, the cells may begin to promote healing from within the lungs.

 To determine if you’re a candidate, we’re happy to offer a complimentary review of your medical records.
 Our dedicated medical staff are ready to answer your questions and discuss the treatment options available.
 Feel free to contact us at (800) 729-3065 to speak one-on-one with our medical staff today.

 The risk of rejection is very minimal and nearly nonexistent.